marjmekk/html-template/README.md

-# portal
+# html-template

-This repo creates a page on which I store my web projects
+This repo can be used as a template with which to start other web projects